YELLOWINC/car-maze/README.md

 ## CarMaze Game

 Link to game : https://github.com/YELLOWINC/Game
 We could'nt integrate our game with our web app so we uploaded it into a different repository.
+You can run it using andy webserver.

+Note :- Works only in Firefox browser

 Carmaze game is a racing game where the players would try to cross the finish line before the time runs out.
 The players will be confronted by obstacles in the road making the game more challenging.